jordojordo/lawndon/README.md

-# lawndon
+# Lawndon

-Autonomous mower guided with LoRaWAN
+An autonomous mower guided with LoRaWAN